Shell Renewable Diesel

 - Shell Renewable Diesel (SRD) is commonly referred to Renewable Diesel (RD), Green Diesel, Hydrogenated Vegetable Oil (HVO), or Hydrotreated Esters and Fatty Acids (HEFA)

-- Shell Renewable Diesel is considered a renewable energy source, made with 100% renewable bio-components such as corn, sugar, vegetable oils, or waste feedstocks through hydrogenation (treatment with hydrogen)
+- Shell Renewable Diesel is considered a renewable energy source, made with 100% renewable bio-components such as used cooking oil, animal fats, crop-based or other wastes through hydrogenation (treatment with hydrogen)

 Up to 90% less CO2e 1 emissions compared to EN590 B0 diesel2 on a life cycle basis3